Commercial Properties Only : Backflow Device Inspection

 Cross connections between water supplies and sources of contamination represent one of the most significant threats to public health in the water supply industry.
-A cross connection is any physical connection between two separate piping systems, the water supply and another substance of unknown quality.
-A backflow can occur when the unknown substance flows back into the public water supply as water pressure fluctuates.
-Backflows jeopardize the community’s quality of water and can cause serious health hazards.
-All commercial customers are required to install and maintain a backflow device.
+A cross connection is a physical connection between the drinking water system and any other piping system containing a non-potable substance.
+A backflow can occur when a substance flows back into the public water system as water pressure fluctuates.
+This could be as a result of a water main break or hydrant usage.

 The Portland Water District has made important updates to its Cross Connection Control Program.
 Effective July 1, 2021, the following changes have been made.

 All year round water services that receive a meter installation are subject to the Cross Connection Control Program.
 This includes existing facilities, abandoned facilities, and facilities with closed accounts.

 Section VI(K) – This is a new section that deals with the requirement that one backflow preventer shall be installed on one service line when multiple buildings on a single lot are supplied with one service line.

 Section VI(L) – This is a new section to address the requirement that the backflow preventer be installed immediately after the meter when the meter is in a meter pit.